silverstripe/cwp/docs/en/01_Working_with_projects/11_Infrastructural_considerations.md

 to prevent overloading of the shared parts of the infrastructure.
 However your underlying instance process will still be running - without a way to return any output to requester.

-Preferred way to handle your long-running processes is via the [queuedjobs](https://github.com/silverstripe-australia/silverstripe-queuedjobs) module.
+The preferred way to handle your long-running processes is via the [queuedjobs](https://github.com/silverstripe-australia/silverstripe-queuedjobs) module.
-The preferred way to extend the time limit of a PHP process is to use the SilverStripe Framework API's `increase_time_limit_to`.
+You can extend the time limit of a PHP process is to use the SilverStripe Framework APIs `increase_time_limit_to`.

+Consider using [caching](how_tos/caching) to speed up request execution.

 ## PHP configuration